 - Fill a shoe box completely.
 It is better to have a small full box than a half empty big box.

 - Enclose a Christmas card with a personal note and your name and address (if you’re comfortable doing so).
 Some of those who receive these gifts like to acknowledge them.

 - Parcel contents: Enclose one or more of the following: scarf, toque, gloves, socks, toothbrush and toothpaste, calendar, packaged candy, aftershave lotion, face cloth, playing cards, soap, nail clipper, picture frame (no glass), a small souvenir of Canada etc. (Please Note: Dollar store gloves and hats are totally acceptable - the seafarers don't wear them for work or play but rather when they are here, and other cold cities, they use them to just keep warm when off ship.
 Most seafarers find our climate VERY cold!)

 - Mark your gift with a B or C in the top right-hand corner of each parcel: B = $15 - $20; C = $20 - $25.
 We ask you to do this so that we can give the “richer” gifts to the less fortunate seafarers.

 We sometimes receive parcels that are poorly wrapped or that contain used items that should not be used as a gift.
 Please, give of your best, not of what you no longer want or need.

 There are very few women in the shipping industry.
 We rarely need to give women's parcels, and when we do, M2S has a small budget to make such parcels as needed.
 Therefore, we ask that you PLEASE DO NOT SEND ANY PARCELS FOR WOMEN.

-You can drop off parcels at our center in the Old Port of Montreal or you can send them by truck or traveler to Montreal and we will meet up with them and get them to the Seafarers’ Center.
+You can drop off parcels at our centre in the Old Port of Montreal from Mon-Fri (2-10 PM) and Sat-Sun (3-10 PM) or you can send them by courier/regular mail.

 When sending the parcels by delivery service, address box(es) to: